Vivvianne/fa-shoni/README.md

 ## KNOWN BUGS

-* Linking the routes using the wrong template name
-* Defining the functions in the wrong way
-* Forgetting to commit and upgrade the migrations
-* Forgetting to add endblocks in the templates after finishing to type
+* The subscription might not work with slow connection
+* No other know bugs

 ------------------------------------

-## TECHNOLOGIES USED :satellite:
+## TECHNOLOGIES USED

 * Python
 * HTML